pingcap/docs/benchmark/benchmark-sysbench-v4-vs-v3.md

 2. Use Sysbench to import 16 tables, each table with 10 million rows of data.
 3. Execute the `analyze table` statement on each table.
 4. Back up the data used for restore before different concurrency tests, which ensures data consistency for each test.
 5. Start the Sysbench client to perform the `point_select`, `read_write`, `update_index`, and `update_non_index` tests.
-Pressurize TiDB via AWS NLB.
+Perform stress tests on TiDB via AWS NLB.
 In each type of test, the warm-up takes 1 minute and the test takes 5 minutes.
 6. After each type of test is completed, stop the cluster, overwrite the cluster with the backup data in step 4, and restart the cluster.

 ### Prepare test data